tc39/proposal-slice-notation/README.md

 ### Python

 This proposal is highly inspired by Python.
-Unsurprisingly, the Python syntax for slice notation is strikingly similar:
+Unsurprisingly, the Python syntax for slice expression is strikingly similar:

 ```python
 slicing      ::=  primary "[" slice_list "]"